Senate begins considering Democrats' $1.9T virus relief bill

 Even with the late revisions, there was a good chance lawmakers will make yet another one and vote to pare back the bill’s $400 weekly emergency unemployment benefits to $300.

-That potential change, strongly backed by moderate Democrats but opposed by progressives, could also extend those emergency payments another month, through September.
+That potential change could also extend those emergency payments another month, through September.
 It was described by aides and a lobbyist who spoke on condition of anonymity to describe internal conversations.

 Biden and Senate leaders had agreed Wednesday to retain the $400 weekly jobless payments included in the version of the relief bill the House approved Saturday.
 The reduction to $300 — which seemed likely to occur once the Senate begins a “vote-a-rama” on scores of amendments later this week — seemed to reflect a need to secure support from moderate Democrats.